jorgedsp93/SO_Material-Labour/README.md

+THIS REPOSITORY IS NOT AVAILABLE FOR COMMERCIAL USE

 This project adds new fields and calculations to Acumatica Field Service for Service Orders.
 It helps you:

 Calculate Budgeted and Actual costs for Materials and Labor